openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 	* `error`: zero verses ("Matthew 5:0") are invalid.
 	* `upgrade`: zero verses are upgraded to 1: "Matthew 5:0" → "Matt.5.1".
 	* `allow`: zero verses are kept as-is: "Matthew 5:0" → "Matt.5.0".
 Some traditions use 0 for Psalm titles.
+* `single_chapter_1_strategy: "chapter"`
+	* `chapter`: treat "Jude 1" as referring to the complete book of Jude: `Jude.1`.
+People almost always want this output when they enter this text in a search box.
+	* `verse`: treat "Jude 1" as referring to the first verse in Jude: `Jude.1.1`.
+If you're parsing specialized text that follows a style guide, you may want to set this option.

 #### Context